-- 1. All staff and physicians will receive disaster-related training during their initial training period and annually thereafter. - 2.
-Staff can describe the training received and their roles in disaster. - 3.
-All training will be documented and evaluated through quality assessment and improvement activities. - 4.
-Training will be designed to maintain and improve the knowledge and skills of personnel and is appropriate for population served and the type and nature of care provided. - 5.
-A record of all training received will be maintained either in each individual's personnel file or as a separate record.
+- A. All staff and physicians will receive disaster-related training during their initial training period and at their annual review. - B. Staff is able to describe the training received and their roles in disaster. - C. All training will be documented and evaluated through quality assessment and improvement activities. - D. Training will be designed to maintain and improve the knowledge and skills of personnel and is appropriate for population served and the type and nature of care provided. - E. A record of all training received will be maintained either in each individual's personnel file or as a separate record.
 These records should be maintained until that individual no longer has an emergency role.